jefftrevino/abjadcompile/README.md

 ## Features

 ### 1. Illustrate an Abjad object as Lilypond output in a new Atom pane.
-(1) Highlight a line or block of Python code that generates an illustratable Abjad object.
+(1) [Start Hydrogen](https://nteract.gitbooks.io/hydrogen/docs/Usage/GettingStarted.html) in a saved .py file.

-(2) Invoke the `abjadcompile: Illustrate` command from [Atom's Command Palette](https://flight-manual.atom.io/getting-started/sections/atom-basics/).
+(2) Invoke the `abjadcompile: attachMiddleware` command from [Atom's Command Palette](https://flight-manual.atom.io/getting-started/sections/atom-basics/) to insert the Abjad middleware into Hydrogen's kernel communication loop.

-(3) A new pane should appear, containing the object's illustration.
+(3) Run any code containing `abjad.show(component)` where `component` is an illustratable Abjad component, and the object will open as a .pdf in a new Atom pane.

 ## Dependencies
 [Atom](https://atom.io/)